 UPNP Enabling:

-ADVANCED FEATURE!
-Allows you to turn the UPNP feature of the Router on or off.
-If you use applications that support UPNP, enabling UPNP will allow these applications to automatically configure the router.
+n the UPNP feature of the Router on or off.
+If you use applications that w these applications to automatically configure the router.
 More Info

-- UPNP Enable / Disable >
+- UPNP Enable / Disable > ○ Enable 3 Disable

-© Enable / Disable

 Enabling/Disabling Auto Firmware Update

 This innovation provides the Router with the built-in capability to automatically check for a new version of firmware and alert you that the new firmware is available.
 When you log into the Router's advanced interface, the Router will perform a check to see if new firmware is available.
 If so, you will be notified.
 You can choose to download the new version or ignore it.